ReMamber: Referring Image Segmentation with Mamba Twister: Experiments

 \subsection{Evaluation on Other Variants of Modality Fusion Designs}

 As discussed in~\cref{sec:CI_variants}, besides our Mamba Twister, we also provide three other variant architectures for modality fusion, including \textbf{In-context Conditioning}, \textbf{Attention-based Conditioning} and \textbf{Norm Adaptation}.
+To make a fair comparison, for all architectures, we initialize their common part (VMamba-based parameters) with the same checkpoint.
+The difference is that the Twisting layer is replaced by the corresponding fusion methods.
+The parameters of fusion modules are nearly equal, \textit{i.e.}, \{103, 113, 118, 116\} KB for \{In-Context, Attention, Norm Adaptation, Twister\}.
 Here we provide a comprehensive analysis between these architectures, showing the advantages and disadvantages of each variant.

 \cref{tab:ablation_CI} shows the comparison result.
 The Mamba Twister consistently outperforms the other variants across all metrics and datasets, indicating its superior capability in capturing and integrating contextual information for more accurate segmentation.